-- 4.1 Protests and Requests for Redress shall be accepted in accordance with RRS 60 as amended by E6.
+- 4.1 Protests and Request for Redress shall be accepted in accordance with RRS 60 as amended by E6.
 If Arbitration is to be used it shall be conducted in accordance with Appendix A to this instruction. - 4.2 A protest committee will consist of three competent persons, which may include competitors.
-If a party to a hearing object to any individual competitor being a member of the protest committee, because he believes him to be an interested party, he may object under rule 63.4. - 4.3 In single fleet racing, a boat intending to protest shall inform the RO in accordance with E6.5. - 4.4 In multi-fleet racing, the protest must be lodged with the RO no later than 10 minutes after the last boat in that heat has finished and prior to the preparatory signal of the next heat whichever is the lesser.
-This changes E6.5. - 4.5 Protests and requests for redress shall be held at a time and place determined by the RO except where HMS applies, when protests and requests for redress will be heard in accordance with HMS. - 4.6 Decisions of the protest committee are final as provided in RRS 70.5(a).
+If a party to a hearing objects to any individual competitor being a member of the protest committee, because he believes him to be an interested party, he may object under rule 63.4. - 4.3 In single fleet racing, a boat intending to protest shall inform the RO in accordance with E6.5.

+- 4.4 In multi fleet racing, the protest must be logged with the RO no later than 10 minutes after the last boat in that heat has finished and prior to the preparatory signal of the next heat whichever is the lesser.
+This changes E6.5. - 4.5 Protests and requests for redress shall be held at a time and place determined by the RO except where HMS applies, when protests and requests for redress will be heard in accordance with HMS.